nshelton/csma_302_1/README.md

 ## Grading

 You will implement 10 image filters on the webcam.
-These could be triggered by sliders in the Inspector, or keyboard keys, MIDI ???  whatever you feel like
+These could be triggered by sliders in the Inspector, or keyboard keys, MIDI ???  whatever you feel like.

-8 points per effect implemented (up to 10)
+7 points per effect implemented (up to 10)
 10 points for project organization ( top-level folders),  short README describing the effects and how the UI works.
-10 points for code organization (indentation, comments, descriptive variable names, creating functions for each effect)
+10 points for code organization (indentation, comments, descriptive variable names, creating functions for each effect) 10 points for creativity in your effects.
+They don't all have to be creative, just get weird with some of them.

 you are free to copy-paste shader code that you find on the internet for your effects, just be sure that you include a link to the site it is from.
 But the entire effect cannot be copy-pasted, just helper functions like HSVtoRGB or something like that. you have to do something else to the output besides